Winthrop University Criteria and Procedures

 Process for Internal Review and Approval

 The CHE approval process requires a minimum of one year from the time of submission of a Program Concept Letter until approval of a new program by the Commission.
 The CHE sets deadlines annually for receipt of Program Planning Summaries and Program Proposals.
-View the deadlines.
+View the current deadlines.

 New program development requires ongoing consultation among all parties and therefore often takes a great deal of time.
 New programs and program changes must be submitted through Winthrop’s online Curriculum Application System.
 (View the Approval Process Timetable.)